Do you have crazy ideas that you want to bring into reality?

 Documents You Required for Getting Film Permits in Nepal:

 Before you apply for a film permits in Nepal or fill in the application form there are certain documents for filming permits in Nepal you need to submit.
 The lists of documents are:

 a.
 Application by the local coordinator or fixer: Written to the Ministry of Information and Communications with clear objectives of applying for the filming permits.

 b.
 Assignment Letter: Specifying the selection of local fixers.

 c.
 Application Form: To confirm your application and ensure it is aligned with the standards and regulations, you will need supporting documents.
 The required supporting documents are Storyboard, Theme and Lyrics, Presentation, etc.

 d.
 Schedule: Exact Dates and Location of filming.

 e.
 Crew Information: Name-list, passport numbers, positions and arrival dates of all foreign film crews.

 f.
 Equipment list with values for custom clearance.

-The Cost of Film Permits in Nepal:
+Total Cost of Film Permits in Nepal: